The college has two projects to expand and upgrade its facilities:

 Project 1: More classrooms and new campus

-This involves three stages – providing additional classrooms at Danks St (complete), creating a new campus at Pickles St (in design) and relocating Melbourne City Mission (in progress).
+This involves three stages – providing additional classrooms at Danks St (complete), creating a new campus at Pickles St (in design) and relocating Melbourne City Mission (complete).

 Project 2: Environmental Arts Hub